Abstract Factory Pattern Tutorial

 select pattern

-5. Click on AbstractProductA in the preview.
+5. Click on AbstractProductA in the preview pane.

 select abstract product a